 Is Council for me?

-If you’re passionate about safe client care, then serving on Council will be a personally and professionally rewarding experience.
-This is your opportunity to bring your perspective to a diverse group of nurses from all types of positions and settings and members of the public.
-It’s also a significant accountability.
+If you’re passionate about safe client care, then sitting on Council will be a personally and professionally rewarding experience.
+This is your opportunity to contribute your perspective to a diverse group of nurses from all types of positions and settings along with members of the public, while supporting decisions that promote safe nursing practice.

-For more information, please watch our brief video series about Council and reflect on the questions to determine if it’s right for you.
+For more information, please watch our six-part video series about Council.

-You will need to be able to review materials in an online portal (CNO will provide equipment and training) and to actively participate in remote meetings in a space that offers privacy and where you will not be interrupted.
+• Members must be able to review materials in an online portal (equipment and training are provided) and participate in remote meetings in a private, uninterrupted space.

 Eligibility Requirements